Patagonia, Argentina – Chile

 Situated at the southern tips of Argentina and Chile, Patagonia captivates with stunning contrasts, awe-inspiring scenes, and pure adventure thrills.
-Few people live in this region, but it’s famous for untouched wilderness.
+Few people live in this region, but it’s famous for its untouched wilderness.
 You can find everything from high peaks and giant ice expanses to wide-open grasslands and glistening coastal inlets.
-Split between both nations, each side of Patagonia has its own wow factors drawing in everyone keen on the outdoors, thrill-seekers, and snapshot takers.
+Split between both nations, each side of Patagonia has its wow factors drawing in everyone keen on the outdoors, thrill-seekers, and snapshot takers.

-In this spot, you find some challenging weather stuff, with crazy strong winds and all sorts of temperatures.
-Also, it’s a home to some unique living spaces with lots of different plants and animals.
+This spot has challenging weather, with crazy strong winds and temperatures.
+It also has some unique living spaces with many different plants and animals.

 Key Attractions in Patagonia